AlexandreGarito/AlexandreGarito/README.md

 # 👋 Hi there, I'm Alexandre

-I'm an aspiring junior data engineer searching (soon) for an internship.
+I'm an aspiring junior data engineer searching (soon) for an internship in Paris.

 <br>